chunlee-thong/flutter_boilerplate/README.md

 ## Getting Started

-1. create your own project with Android studio or **flutter create** command
+1. create your own project with Android Studio or **flutter create** command

 2. copy these files and folder into your new project